Nancy Astor, Viscountess Astor: First campaign for Parliament

 Several elements of Viscountess Astor's life influenced her first campaign, but she became a candidate after her husband succeeded to the peerage and House of Lords in 1919.
 He had enjoyed a promising political career for several years before World War I in the House of Commons; after his father's death, he succeeded to his father's peerage as the 2nd Viscount Astor.
 He automatically became a member of the House of Lords and consequently had to forfeit his seat of Plymouth Sutton in the House of Commons.
 With this change, Lady Astor decided to contest the by-election for the vacant Parliamentary seat.

 Astor had not been connected with the women's suffrage movement in the British Isles.
-However, she was met as she arrived at Paddington station on the day after her election by a crowd of suffragettes, including unnamed women who had been imprisoned and on hunger strike.
+However, she was met as she arrived at London Paddington railway station on the day after her election by a crowd of suffragettes, including unnamed women who had been imprisoned and on hunger strike.
 One said, "This is the beginning of our era.
 I am glad to have suffered for this."

 Viscountess Astor was not the first woman elected to the Westminster Parliament.
 That was achieved by Constance Markievicz, who was the first woman MP elected to Westminster in 1918, but Lady Astor is sometimes erroneously referred to as the first woman MP, or the first woman elected to the UK Parliament, rather than the first woman MP to take her seat in Parliament.
-Countess Markievicz had been in Holloway prison for Sinn Féin activities during her election, as she was an Irish Republican, she did not take her seat.
+Countess Markievicz had been in Holloway prison for Sinn Féin activities during her election; as she was an Irish Republican, she did not take her seat.
 Markievicz said Lady Astor was "of the upper classes, out of touch".

 Astor was hampered in the popular campaign for her published and at times vocal teetotalism and her ignorance of current political issues.
 Astor appealed to voters on the basis of her earlier work with the Canadian soldiers, allies of the British, charitable work during the war, her financial resources for the campaign and her ability to improvise.
 Her audiences appreciated her wit and ability to turn the tables on hecklers.
 Once a man asked her what the Astors had done for him and she responded with, "Why, Charlie, you know," (Note: a mildly sexual innuendo) and later had a picture taken with him.
 This informal style baffled yet amused the British public.
 She rallied the supporters of the current government, moderated her Prohibition views, and used women's meetings to gain the support of female voters.
-A by-election was held on 28 November 1919, and she took up her seat in the House on 1 December as a Unionist (also known as "Tory") Member of Parliament.
+The by-election was held on 28 November 1919, and she took up her seat in the House on 1 December as a Unionist (also known as "Tory") Member of Parliament.

 Astor was the first woman to be elected through what has been termed the "halo effect" of women taking over their husbands' parliamentary seats, a process which accounted for the election of ten woman MPs (nearly a third of the women elected to parliament) between the two world wars.